ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

         .. note::

             It is likely that your macOS distribution already comes with some version of Python installed.
-For more information, see :ref:`Verify python version`.
+For more information, see :ref:`Verify Python version`.

     .. tab-item:: Linux/UNIX